shukerov/shukerov.github.io/source/blog/2018-10-21-storing-dotfiles.html.markdown

 # Migrating Setup to a Different Machine

 Now that I have done the initial setup, its time to try it out in action.
-Since I have dual booted my machine I will try it out on bash for windows.
+Since I have dual booted my machine I will try it out on the Linux subsystem for `Windows`.

 To make the process easier I have created a github snippet, to automatically complete migration steps.
 The shell script does the following:

-1. Clone the config repo created
+1. Clones the config repo created.
-2. Checkout the content from to bare repository to my home directory
+2. Checkouts the content from to bare repository to my home directory.

-   Note: the checkout might fail, if there are some stock configuration files.
-The shell script creates a backup folder in that case.
+  *Note that the checkout might fail, if there are some stock configuration files.
+The shell script creates a backup folder in that case.*
-3. Add `.mybashrc` to the user bashrc (I keep those separate, to avoid unnecessary mixups)
+3. Adds `.mybashrc` to the user bashrc (I keep those separate, to avoid unnecessary mixups).

-And are the contents of the script, credit goes to [Nicola Paolucci](https://www.durdn.com/):
+And here are the contents of the script, credit goes to [Nicola Paolucci](https://www.durdn.com/):

 ```bash
 git clone --bare git@github.com:shukerov/myconfig.git $HOME/.myconfig